manami-project/anime-offline-database/.github/CONTRIBUTING.md

 ## Can I somehow contribute?
 Currently I can't think of a way.

-## Does this data set contain all anime from the supported meta data provider?
+## Does this dataset contain all anime from the supported meta data provider?
 No. MAL is the only provider that lists 18+ titles publicly.
 So these titles are missing for the other meta data providers.
 If there are new entries which have been created after an update then those obviously won't appear until the next update.
 Apart from that it should contain all titles from the supported meta data provider.